u6820664/EnergyDash/README.md

 #### 3.4.1 An Operational Website

 - The program should at least implement.
-- The requirement in 3.3.2 System Output to Calculate and display energy usage tips for input energy data in a simpler and clearer way, and list them at the front-end.
+- The requirement in 3.3.2 System Output to calculate and display energy usage tips for input energy data in a simpler and clearer way, and list them at the front-end.
 - The requirements in 3.3.3 System Input, be able to receive the latest energy data.